amit2347/analytics-engine/README.md

 3. run ```npm i```
 4. Create a .env file and insert the attributes shared to you over mail.
 5. run ```node index.js```
+6. Open ```localhost:1055/``` on your browser.
+Login via google.
+You shall recieve a token on the screen.
+7. Open ```localhost:1055/api-docs``` in another window and paste the token in auth Token.
+8. If opening first time, register your app.
+9. Then get the respective token for it using the ```/api-key``` endpoint.
+10. Paste this token in the analytics token .
+11. Feel free to use the analytics endpoint now.

 ## Description
 Tech Stack Used : NodeJs , ExpressJs , MySQL , Redis, BullMQ.